learn-co-curriculum/fewpjs-reviewing-javascript-events/README.md

 ?: Through the scope chain, a function:

-(X) has access to all variables and functions declared in its outer scope. ( ) has access to all variables and functions declared only in its inner scope. ( ) has access to all variables and functions declared in its inner and outer scopes. ( ) continues to move up the scope chain when it finds a matching identifier in the current scope.
+(X) has access to all variables and functions declared in its enclosing scope. ( ) has access to all variables and functions declared only in its inner scope. ( ) has access to variables and functions declared anywhere. ( ) continues to move up the scope chain when it finds a matching identifier in the current scope.

-?: In the code example here, what will `myVar` equal after `function2()` is run?
+?: In the code example below, what will `myVar` equal when `function2()` is run?
+That is, what will be logged?

 ```javascript
 const myVar = "Foo";